On Death

 breathing the waves

-They only see castles to build
+They see castles to build

 and problems to fix so they exist